 A recent article in Dutch news weekly Elsevier highlights a widespread misconception about the translation profession.
 The article is titled “Risky Translation,” and its tagline is “Google Translate: ultra-convenient for quick translations.
 But be careful with your secrets.” (*)

 No argument here on the second statement, but the first one is troubling—and later in the short article, things only get worse:

 I recently joined the Society of Native-English-Speaking Editors in the Netherlands (SENSE), just in time for their annual Summer Social on June 9.
 I had a wonderful time and met scads of interesting people.
 I can’t believe I dithered so long about joining.
 Silly me!

 The day’s program had two parts: a walk, starting at 11 AM, and […]

 A friend just tipped me off to this fascinating set of maps depicting language differences across the U.S. I’m from eastern North Carolina, and the data ring true for me—except for map number 19.
 The devil beats his wife in eastern NC, too.

-Map number 10 clarifies one of the great confusions of my […]
+Map number 10 clarifies one of the great confusions of my childhood: […]